Vision, Mission, and Values

 These statements are usually established when a company is initially set up, as they are incorporated into the strategic plan.
 And although this may sound complex and only suitable for large companies with enough resources, this should be applied to anyone creating a business.
 With all its difficulties and complexities, the reality is that these statements can be easily overlooked.
 It’s an easy mistake to make, but it can definitely hurt your business in the long run.

 A vision statement refers to any aspirations of what you hope your business will achieve and become.
 It’s about looking forward and creating a visual image of the ideal state you wish to achieve with your business.
-Essentially, your vision should reflect what you think your business will look in 5 or even 10 years from now.
+Essentially, your vision should reflect what you think your business will look like in 5 or even 10 years from now.

 Finally, the vision statement needs to be inspirational and aspiration.
-It should challenge your employees and motivate them to want to be a part and contribute to your business’s culture.
+It should challenge your employees and motivate them to want to be a part of and contribute to your business’s culture.

-The mission statement conveys to the stakeholders why the business exists, clarifying its purpose and how it creates value for the market.
-It’s a concise explanation of what the business does and overall intention - the “what”, “who” and “why” of a business.
-The statement also serves to communicate purpose and direction to employees, customers and other stakeholders involved.
+The mission statement conveys to the stakeholders why the business exists, clarifying its purpose, and how it creates value for the market.
+It’s a concise explanation of what the business does and overall intention - the “what,” “who,” and “why” of a business.
+The statement also serves to communicate purpose and direction to employees, customers, and other stakeholders involved.
 In the end, the mission should allow you to define strategic goals for your business to achieve.

 Defining the mission doesn’t have to be complex and difficult to understand.
-It should be a short and formal statement, easy to memorize and specific enough that people quickly understand your business and its place in the market.
+It should be a short and formal statement, easy to memorize, and specific enough that people quickly understand your business and its place in the market.
 It often includes a small description of the company, alongside its function and objectives.

 Vision and Mission are often confused; however, they each have different purposes while at the same time supporting each other.
 Essentially the mission statement describes what your business needs to do to achieve the vision.
 It’s the roadmap for the business’s vision.